ankix86/Simple_weather_program-CommandLine-/README.md

 note:-"if you have alredy intalled then skip this step"

 -----------------------------------------------------------------
-Quaction : what kind of change you need in program?
+Question : what kind of change you need in program?
 Ans: insert your API key in api = "***(replace by your api key)"
 -----------------------------------------------------------------

-Follow me on social media:-
-instagram : @dexter_force